DeveloperLiberationFront/Pdf-Reviewer/README.md

 1. Install [Maven](http://maven.apache.org/download.cgi).
 2. Download the repository
-3. (optional) Set up the secret keys, as documented below.
-You can skip this if you only like to test in prod.
+3. (optional) Install mongodb (perhaps using [vagrant](https://www.vagrantup.com/)?).
+If you don't have a GitHub API key, you should [make an application](https://developer.github.com/program/).
+You'll need a Google account or something similar for the Picassa picture hosting.
+Finally, set up the secret environment variables as documented below.
 - Run `mvn clean install` to get dependencies
 - (Optional) Generate an Eclipse Project setup with
 `mvn eclipse:eclipse -DdownloadSources=true -DdownloadJavadocs=true`